isRedacted/my-music-player-deluxe-turbo/README.md

 # Planned Features
 - M3U-based playlist organisation
-  - Relative pathing for easy syncing
+	- Relative pathing for easy syncing using a service like [Syncthing](https://syncthing.net/)
 - Supports MP3, M4A, FLAC, and WAV
 - Library browsing
 - Background file monitoring for changes
 - Last.fm integration
 - Tag editing
 - Android/iOS (on the "nice to have" list)
-- Free forever (beer and speech)
+- Free forever (like beer and speech)
 	- I'm making this for fun and to improve my programming skills.
 I will never ever ever charge money for it or any of its features.

 # Installation